 I’ve been asked many times if I hold dual nationality.
 The answer is no. I only have a Moroccan passport, which I am really proud of.
 However, visa-free countries for Moroccans are quite limited.
 Morocco ranks 72 worldwide for passport power with barely 58 countries to visit without visas.
-So how do I manage to visit 40 countries with my green passport?
-This blog post gives some lights to readers eager to know more about visas I took and what countries I visited visa-free.
+So how do I manage to visit over 50 countries with my green passport?
+This blog post gives some light to readers eager to know more about visas I took and what countries I visited visa-free.

 I took so many visas between 2012 and 2015 that I had to renew my passport ahead of its expiry.
 I know it’s really annoying, but not completely impossible.
 I will give some visa advice but please look for further information.
 Check with embassies and consulates for the most accurate information as it might have changed since then!